Dougald Park

-Dougald Park is an American television and film actor.
+Dougald Park is an American film, stage and television actor.

-He has had roles in films such as Bruce Almighty, Shadow Box and Indio, USA.
-He has appeared in recurring and minor roles in TV series such as Scrubs, Desperate Housewives, Alias, Judging Amy, Numb3rs, The West Wing, Brothers & Sisters and Las Vegas.
+Park appeared in films such as Birddog (as Harv Beckman), Bruce Almighty, Shadow Box and Indio, USA.
+He also appeared in recurring and minor roles in TV series such as Scrubs, Desperate Housewives, Alias, Judging Amy, Numb3rs, The West Wing, Brothers & Sisters and Las Vegas.
+In 1980, he played Asher in the stage play Noon in Eugene, Oregon, and in 1981, he appeared in the stage play Step on a Crack.